 - 1 1/2 teaspoons of sugar

-- Whole grain or Dijon style mustard for serving.
+- Whole grain or Dijon style mustard and horseradish for serving

 Preheat oven to 325.
 In a non reactive Dutch oven, cook bacon till crisp and brown sausage pieces, cut on the diagonal, at the same time.
-Remove bacon and sausage.
-Add in the onion and cook till translucent and softening.
+Remove bacon and sausage, and most of the drippings.
 Add a little butter if there are not enough drippings.
+Add in the onion and cook till translucent and it begins to soften.

 In the meantime, put sauerkraut in a colander and give a quick rinse.
 Be careful to just rinse quickly, or you will lose all the flavor – just enough so the water comes out the bottom, then drain, pressing out most of the liquid.
 Add to pan with onions.